 The standard of medical facilities at the main hospitals in the capital Tallinn and in Tartu is good.
 In rural regions, however, facilities may be limited due to a lack of equipment and medical supplies.
 Many doctors and hospitals will require up-front payment before commencing treatment.
 In the event of a serious accident or illness, medical evacuation to a destination with appropriate facilities may be necessary.
 Medical evacuation costs are considerable.

 Water-borne, food-borne and other infectious diseases (including HIV/AIDS, hepatitis and rabies) occur.
 Water contamination may be a problem in rural areas.
 We advise you to boil all drinking water or drink bottled water, avoid ice and raw and undercooked food.

 Travel in forested areas brings the risk of exposure to tick-borne encephalitis and other tick-borne diseases.
-Ticks are common from spring to autumn.
+Ticks are common from spring to autumn (March to November).

 Where to get help

-Australia has a Consulate in Estonia headed by an Honorary Consul.
-The Consulate provides limited consular assistance (not including visa and immigration services or the issue of passports).
-Contact details for the Consulate are:
+Australia has a Consulate in Estonia which provides limited consular assistance (not including visa and immigration services, the issue of passports or notarial services).
+For consular assistance, see contact details below:

 Australian Consulate, Tallinn